 More than 200 million people speak French on the 5 continents.
 French is the only language other than English that is taught in every country.
 Speaking French also opens up study opportunities at renowned French Universities and Business schools.

 The department has four classes per year at ‘A’ level.
 These classes are not necessarily concurrent and pupils may opt for the subject in different combinations.
-We have a reasonably well stocked departmental reference library, with another good selection housed in the school library.
 Our basic textbook is good but inadequate on its own, and independent research is encouraged.
 The Internet should be widely used for this purpose.

 The ‘A’ level Geography is very contemporary.
 It occupies a pivotal position in the understanding and interpretation of social, economic, political and environmental conditions and change, from micro, to local, to national, to regional, to international scale, with a good historical perspective.
 It stresses the complex and varied interactions between man and his environment, and the management of this impact to achieve sustainable development.

 Candidates follow the AS syllabus in Fifth Form which consists of core topics in both Physical and Human Geography and their interrelationship.
 The AS examination is written at the end of Vth Form.
-The ‘A2’ syllabus is advanced topics of a similar nature studied in Sixth Form, and we encourage our candidates to write both components at the end of VI Form.
+The ‘A2’ syllabus is advanced topics of a similar nature studied in Sixth Form, and our candidates write this component at the end of VIth Form.

-An A or a B grade at IGCSE is required, while it is preferred that pupils should have a pass in Mathematics and a B grade or better in English Language.
+An A or a B grade at IGCSE is preferred and pupils should have a pass in Mathematics and a B grade or better in English Language.

-In addition to the general ‘A’ level requirements, B grade or better passes should be obtained in both History and English Language at IGCSE level.
+In addition to the general ‘A’ level requirements, B grade or better passes are preferred in both History and English Language at IGCSE level.

 Along with History it is useful to study English and any other ‘Arts’ or ‘Business’ subject.
 A useful third choice for pupils is Geography or Divinity.

-The course is beneficial to pupils wishing to take tertiary literal courses such as Education, Law and Business Studies.
+The course is beneficial to pupils wishing to take tertiary literal courses such as Education, Law, Business and Administration among many others.

 This is a course for students who enjoy History.
 The experience of key figures in history makes interesting studying and often offers lessons in modern life.
 This course does however demand serious commitment with at least one essay per week being written and considerable reading being essential.